lambdacasserole/sulfide/README.md

 ![Screenshot](https://github.com/lambdacasserole/sulfide/raw/master/Assets/screenshot.png)

+## Limitations

+Sulfide is not a text editor program or IDE by itself (like Notepad++ or Eclipse) but is designed as a starting point for building your own.
+Also, it is not built with any grand design patterns like dependency injection or MVC/MVVM.
+If you require a bit more structure in the IDE you're developing you it shouldn't be too difficult to add it in yourself.

+If you're looking for something a bit grander, try [Gemini](https://github.com/tgjones/gemini).
+It's WPF (rather than WinForms based) but offers a whole bunch more structure and some awesome tools.

 ## Acknowledgements

 The amazing [Fugue icon pack](http://p.yusukekamiyamane.com/) by Yusuke Kamiyamane is used in this application and is licensed under the [Creative Commons Attribution 3.0](http://creativecommons.org/licenses/by/3.0/) license.